nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    3. Test case: `find_contact Bob`<br>
       Expected: No contacts are listed in the contact list.
 Details of the listed contacts shown in the status message.

-### Deleting a Task, Deadline or Contact
+### Deleting a Task or Contact

-1. Deleting a Contact, Task or Deadline while all Contact, Task or Deadline are being shown
+1. Deleting a Contact or Task while all Contact, Task or Deadline are being shown

-   1. Prerequisites: List all Contacts, Tasks or Deadlines using the `list_contact` or `list_task` command.
+   1. Prerequisites: List all Contacts or Tasks using the `list_contact` or `list_task` command.
    2. Test case: `delete_contact 1` or `delete_task 1`<br>
       Expected: First Contact or Task is deleted from the list.
 Details of the deleted Contact or Task shown in the status message.
    3. Test case: `delete_contact 0` or `delete_task 0`<br>